u01ai11/MouseView.js/WWW/docs/Gorilla.md

 ---
 The Gorilla Experiment Builder is a fully tooled platform that deals wih every aspect of experiment design and hosting through a GUI.

-Using Gorilla is he quickest and easiest way to get your MouseView.js experiment up and running.
+Using Gorilla is the quickest and easiest way to get your MouseView.js experiment up and running.

 # Task Builder
 The Task builder is where the MouseView.js script is configured and installed.
 There are two ways to do this, using a drag and drop zone (the easiest), or using the script tab (less easy).